 Does your idea fit within our editorial scope?

 No media outlet can be all things to all people.
 That’s particularly the case with a small, volunteer-based website like ours.
 The best way to get a feel for whether your idea would be a good fit with Green Pages is to take a look at our five top priorities.
 If you still aren’t sure, do contact us.
 If we take don’t post your submission we will do our best to suggest another media outlet that would work better.
 We want to be supportive of all citizen journalists!

 What kind of writing are we looking for?

-Calendar items, press releases about your organization, news and opinion pieces, how-to pieces on practical topics, mini-reviews of books, relevant links, quotes, submissions to our idea bank, features about interesting people or places, and even fictional satire.
+Calendar items, press releases about your organization, news and opinion pieces, how-to pieces on practical topics, mini-reviews of books, relevant links, quotes, submissions to our idea bank, features about interesting people or places, letters to the editor, and even fictional satire.
 Go here if you are interested in photography and artwork.